Doing Things Media: All Gas No Brakes

 In 2019, Andrew Callaghan became a full-time content creator for Doing Things Media after the company's co-founder Reid Hailey saw one of Callaghan's videos.
 Doing Things also hired Callaghan's longtime friends, Nic Mosher and Evan Gilbert-Katz.
 All Gas No Brakes got traction on YouTube in late 2019 and throughout 2020.
 In May 2020, the company signed a development deal with Abso Lutely Productions for a TV series based on All Gas No Brakes.
-The relationship eventually soured between Callaghan and Doing Things Media, with the company encouraging him to focus on “party content” rather than news and, at one point, locking him out of the All Gas No Brakes social media accounts.
-Doing Things threatened to fire the three-person All Gas No Brakes team if they did not create two pieces of Patreon content by March 1, 2021.
-They refused, and Callaghan refused to hand over the show to a new host.
-They were fired in March 2021.
+The relationship eventually soured between Callaghan and Doing Things Media, with Callaghan citing contract issues and exploitative behaviour by Doing Things Media as the reason for his departure.
+As of May 2025, Callaghan and Doing Things Media reached an agreement to acquire All Gas No Brakes from Doing Things Media as an affiliate program of Callaghan's independent news network, Channel 5.

 Recess Therapy

 In 2020, Julian Shapiro-Barnum began a video series in which he interviews children, originally titled as Kids Doing Things.
 Doing Things Media hired Shapiro-Barnum, rebranded the account, and launched it as Recess Therapy.
 The host was inspired how “kids in the playground remained joyous despite the pandemic’s perturbations.”
 In an interview with The New York Times, Shapiro-Barnum said, “The reason it’s called Recess Therapy is that the original idea was that I was going to bring things that I was struggling with to children and, like, get advice from them.”

 Since its launch, Recess Therapy has over 2.4 million followers.
 In 2022, the series produced the viral video Corn Kid, which was named #1 TikTok trend of 2022.

+In December 2022, Shapiro-Barnum received the Family Entertainment Safe Streaming Hero Award at Variety's inaugural Family Entertainment Awards Dinner.